Own-Data-Privateer/hoardy-web/tool/README.md

 - updates to `--output`s:
   - `--no-overwrites`
-  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default
+  : disallow overwrites and replacements of any existing files under `OUTPUT_DESTINATION`, i.e. only ever create new files under `OUTPUT_DESTINATION`, producing errors instead of attempting any other updates; default
   - `--overwrite-dangerously`
-  : permit overwriting of old `--output` files under `DESTINATION`;
+  : permit overwrites to files under `OUTPUT_DESTINATION`;
-    DANGEROUS! not recommended, importing to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this
+    DANGEROUS! not recommended, importing to a new `OUTPUT_DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this

 ### hoardy-web export

-Parse given `WRR` files into their respective reqres, convert to another file format, and then dump the result under `DESTINATION` with the new path derived from each reqres' metadata.
+Parse given `WRR` files into their respective reqres, convert to another file format, and then dump the result under `OUTPUT_DESTINATION` with the new path derived from each reqres' metadata.

 - file formats:
   - `{mirror}`